 About the Tour

 If you can’t make the guided group tours, you’re in luck.
-Nakashima hold open houses every Saturday afternoon.
+Nakashima holds open houses every Saturday afternoon.
 Open house visitors can see three of the buildings (Showroom, Conoid Studio and the Finishing Room).
 Tours do fill up quickly so reserve your spot ahead of time.

 Whether you’re a fan of George Nakashima, architecture or design, a tour of the Nakashima Workshop is more than worth the time.

-All photos are my own.
+All photos, as well as all opinions, are my own.